FraLaz1971/cexamples/README.md

 ###
 ## Documentation
-this method allow to generate documentation automatically extracting from the comments are added in the code, if proper tags are filled with the relevant content.
+this method allow to generate documentation extracting it automatically from the comments that are in the code, when the relevant content is put with proper tags.
 ### to create it, type:
     doxygen
 this will generate a folder named doc